fraight/assessment/readme.md

 The application process consists of 3 steps.

-- Initial conversation with me
+- Initial conversation
 - Technical & cultural screening
 - Onsite

 This repo serves contains the screening materials.
 There are two sections, `culture-fit` and `paginated-kittens`.
 If you have any questions about either, don't hesitate to ask.
 It's never our intention to ask trick questions, or leave out required information.

-When you're done please email a zip to zeke+assessment@fraight.ai.
+When you're done please email a zip to zeke+assessment@fraight.com and parker@fraight.com.
 We ask that you don't fork and do your work _on_ github because others might look at your code for inspiration.

 Thank you for your interest in Fraight!